whitelisticp/fake-web-browser/README.md

 -some dapps don't like this style of embedding, icpswap and kong require a proxy server to access. coming soon TM until a sandbox is made.

 -Uniswap and jupiter may have issues on mobile, desktop has worked better in my tests.
-If this occurs, I can recommend cross-chain on pancakeswap as I have had the least issues.
+This also may be browser dependant, if you run into issues more often than not using another browser can help.

 -For mobile use, I recommend a max of 2-3 tabs.
 Optimizing this further slows down the experience for more powerful devices.